taksum/helen/README.md

 ```sh
 $ pip install -r requirements.txt
 ```
-Make sure your Chrome version is 84
+Make sure your Chrome is on version 85

 ## Setup
 Enter your enrollment timeslot on line 10 in file `run.py`